pmirabedini/LightCapture_Model/README.md

 # LightCapture_Model
-The LightCapture model is a python code to find the correlation between pillar's geometry (radius and length) and the probability distribution of absorbed light through the length of pillar.
-The results can help designing more efficient systems for photocatalytic reactions in water splitting and waste-water treatment applications.
+The LightCapture model is a python-based raytracing code designed to find the correlation between micropillars' geometry and light absorption through the length of pillars in microfluidic reactors.
+The results potentially contribute to developing more efficient structures for photocatalytic reactions in waste-water treatment applications.

-To use the code, download the attched files and follow the steps in the README.txt file to generate the results.
+To use the code, download the attched files and follow the steps in the README.txt file.